Getting Started with Git

 # Force rename or move

-# This file already exists and will overwrite
+# This file already exists, and will overwrite it

 $ git mv -f myFile existingFile